Packaging waste: Steel containers and packaging

 The production of steel containers and packaging mostly comes in cans and other things like steel barrels.
 Only about 5 percent of steel use for packaging purposes of the total world of steel consumption which makes it the least amount wasted and the most recycled.
-It's totaled that 2.2 million tons or 0.9 percent of MSW generated in 2015.
+It has totaled that 2.2 million tons or 0.9 percent of MSW generated in 2015.
 While according to the Steel Recycling Institute, an estimate of 1.6 million tons (73 percent) of steel packaging were recycled.
 Adding on, the steel packaging that were combusted with energy recover was about 5.4 percent and 21.6 percent were land filled.

 Paper and paperboard containers and packaging

 The most of it being generated, and within the MSW in 2015, was corrugated boxes coming with at least 31.3 million tons (11.3 percent total) produced.
 However, it also the top most recycled at 28.9 million tons (92.3 percent) boxes being recycled in 2015.

 Later on, they are then combusted which makes 0.5 million tons and landfills received 1.9 million tons.
 Other than corrugated boxes, cartons, bags, sacks, wrapping papers, and other boxes used for shoes or cosmetics are other examples of paper and paperboard containers and packaging.
 The total amount of MSW generated for paper and paperboard containers and packaging was 39.9 million tons or 15.1 percent in 2015.
 Although, the recycled rate is about 78.2 percent and 4.3 percent of small proportions were combusted with energy recovery and 17.6 percent in landfill.